Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank or Stride Bank

 Chime offers a fee-free checking account with a really neat SpotMe® feature that can prevent you from incurring overdraft fees.

 Additionally, its online savings account offers innovative ways to help you automatically save money.
 Keep reading to learn more.

 Founded in 2013, Chime is an online-only, mobile-focused financial technology company, and a relative newcomer to the world of online banking.

 The company’s motto is to not charge its customers unnecessary fees.
-Instead, Chime wants its customers to get ahead.
+Instead, it wants its customers to get ahead.

-Since Chime is online-only, the company doesn’t have any brick-and-mortar locations that you can pop into.
+Since Chime is online only, the company doesn’t have any brick-and-mortar locations that you can pop into.
 Instead, all of its services are offered through its award-winning mobile app.

-Chime offers a checking account, branded as the Chime Spending account and a savings account:
+Chime offers a checking account, branded as the Chime Checking account, and a savings account:

 Chime Checking Account

 Account-holders can process most transactions right through the mobile app.
 Some of the accounts main features include:

-- Pay Friends: This is a free way to instantly transfer funds to friends (similar to Quick Pay with Zelle).
+- Pay Friends: This is a free way to instantly transfer funds to friends¹.

 - Mobile Check Deposit: This allows account holders to quickly deposit checks using their smartphones.

 - Chime Checking Account and Visa® Debit Card: This enables you to make traditional debit card purchases wherever Visa is accepted.
-Customers can also withdraw funds from Chime’s network of over 38,000 ATMs throughout the U.S.
+Customers can also withdraw funds from Chime’s network of over 60,000² ATMs throughout the U.S.

-- Get Paid Early: This is one of the coolest features that Chime offers.
-Account-holders that link direct deposits with their Chime Spending Account are eligible to receive those funds up to two days earlier than they would with a traditional bank account.
-This is because Chime processes your employer’s deposit much quicker than traditional banks.
+- Get Paid Early: This is one of the coolest features offered.
+Account holders that link direct deposits with their Chime Checking Account are eligible to receive those funds up to two days earlier than they would with a traditional bank account.
+This is because it processes your employer’s deposit much more quickly than traditional banks.³